aalling93/Sentinel_1_python/README.md

 <img src="figs/slc_thumn.png" width="750" align="center">

-We can now download the image we want, for instance the third and fourth
+We can now download the images we want, for instance the third and fourth
 ```python
 with Satellite_download(met.products_df[2:3]) as dwl:
     #if we want to download only the thumbnails